rhemon/fyp_dropout_spp/README.md

 >>> pip install -r requirements.txt
 ```

-Here PyTorch is installed with CUDA 11.1 support.
-If you plan to use GPU and require different version's support install accordingly.
-A list of previous versions can be found [here](https://pytorch.org/get-started/previous-versions/).
+Here PyTorch is installed for CPU only.
+If you plan to use GPU accoding cuda support should also be installed.
+A list of supported versions can be found and installed from [here](https://pytorch.org/get-started/previous-versions/).

 Alternatively the code can work with CPU as well but will be significantly slow when training the BLSTM based models on KEATS and Sentiment140 dataset.